PhilDusseldorf/FirstLibGDXGame/readme.md

 The game does not have multiple screens yet and also there are no winning or losing conditions.
 So it is an endless endeavour.

-I created a [JAR](FirstLibGDXGame.jar) to give it a try.
-Just right-click it and save the JAR to your computer.
+I created a [JAR](FirstLibGDXGame.jar) for you to give it a try.
+Just jump to it and download it to your computer.